The Illusion of Urgency

 It’s free to join — you’ll get full access to this piece, plus future stories delivered to your inbox. no noise, just presence.

-If this resonated, you’re welcome to follow along on Medium — or join me on Substack, where I share creative rituals, grounding practices, and reflections that gently return us to what matters.
+If this resonated, most of my writing lives on Medium — join me there for creative rituals, grounding practices, and reflections worth sitting with.